EnzoBnl/enzobnl/spark.md

 ## XVI/ The OMM Zone

 Spark is designed to deal with any size of input data, even with one having poor partitioning with sizes completely exceeding your execution memory of your executors: It is an "as possible in-memory" engine that tries to work in memory but when it becomes impossible it *spills* data to disk.
 This is the theory, but in practice you will face evil OOMs: This is because Spark's data are not just RDDs: There are many auxiliary in memory data structures that are used by Spark and that may grow with partitions sizes, potentially leading to OOMs.
+If no complex operators like sort or join are involved, a simple `range` followed by a repartitioning and

 ### 1) Errors and fix
 *TODO: Complete me*